-- (b) Voter records removed due to death can be destroyed after one (1) year. - 2.
+- (b) Voter records removed due to death are purged from CVRS after one (1) year from the date voter's status changed to off.
+The registration cards can be destroyed with approval from State Library. - 2.
 Instate Cancellations Transfer-out of records from local database.